 #1 Drive the spectacular Icefields Parkway

-The Icefields Parkway is considered one of the most scenic drives in the world.
+The Icefields Parkway in Canada is considered one of the most scenic drives in the world.
 The 144-mile road that connects the village of Lake Louise and Jasper Township is amazing end to end.
 The minimum drive time is about three hours in good weather, but why would you want to rush when the journey is so magnificent?

 We did the drive over several days, exploring new points along the road on each successive trip.
 For one day, I would suggest going up to Saskatchewan Crossing from Lake Louise and back, covering all the sights en route, and then doing the northern half separately with Jasper as your base.